 With the sun on full-beam, those of us who didn’t fancy carting additional weight for 26 miles were taking advantage of the water stations dotted along the course at three-mile intervals as well as a couple of much appreciated intermediate ones.
 I’d sip a very small quantity but most of it was tipped over my head.
 Despite the gusty off-shore wind, I could feel the skin on my milk-white shoulders tightening up, not having had the sense to apply sunscreen.

-Most runners at this point might mention nutrition but as it no longer figures on my radar it relieves me of the burden of carrying additional bottles, bars and gels and having to talk about them.
-One of Niall’s gels had leaked in his pocket and had matted his shorts to the hairs of his legs which, apart from being a cheap waxing treatment, was just one more good reason not to bother with it all.
+Most runners at this point might mention nutrition but as it no longer figures on my radar it relieves me of the burden of carrying additional bottles, bars and gels (and having to talk about them).
+One of Niall’s gels had leaked in his pocket and had matted his shorts to the hairs of his legs which, apart from being a cheap waxing treatment, was just one more good reason not to bother with it.
 I still remember running on hot days on the fells wondering whether, in the absence of water in the streams, I could justify using the precious fluid I was carrying to wash sticky fingers.

 To be honest, the greater the duration of an activity, the better I feel; it’s always bio-mechanical stress that gets to me first.
 Several studies have been done with low-carb/keto athletes but there are very few in which the athlete is either fully fat-adapted or is taking part in an event of sufficient duration.
 One of the problems of eating quantities of processed carbohydrate gel is keeping it down.
 I’m well acquainted with the misery of needing to eat but being unable to retain it, usually when you’re struggling with hydration into the bargain.

-All that was concerning me at this point was the effect that remorseless pounding on the hard surface was having on my right ankle, not my left, which historically has always been the case.
-I’d sprained it [the right] badly last year during walking rehab after a relatively uncommon stress fracture of my left fibula (you wouldn’t believe the year I had).
-In recent training my quads have been first to show signs of fatigue because I’ve been avoiding hard surfaces and so masking, to some extent, the limitations of my ankle.
+The only thing concerning me at this point was the effect that remorseless pounding on the hard surface was having on my right ankle, not my left, which historically has always been the weakest.
+I’d sprained my right ankle quite badly last year during walking rehab after a relatively uncommon stress fracture of my left fibula (you couldn’t make it up).
+In recent training my quads have been first to show signs of fatigue because I’ve been avoiding hard surfaces and so masking to some extent, the limitations of my ankle.